starFalll/WDB-Sort/README.md

 In the verification phase, the order of output records and the consistency of input and output sets are two aspects that need to be checked.
 The main challenge is how to load data that is much larger than the memory size into memory for verification.
 The method used here is partition hashing.
 - Step 0: Calculate the number of buckets (hash value space) based on the size of the memory and input and output files to ensure that a single bucket can be read into the memory.
 - Step 1: Read the output files into memory in batches.
-- Step 2: Hash every record in current batch of data, distribute the records into different buckets based on the hash results, and flush the bucket to the disk at last.
+- Step 2: Hash every record in the current batch of data, distribute the records into different buckets based on the hash results, and flush the bucket to the disk at last.
 - Step 3: Repeat steps 1 and 2 until the whole output file is processed.
 Get the hash result (bucket on disk) of the output file.
 - Step 4: Do step 1,2,3 for the input file.
 Get the hash bucket result of the input file.
 #### a. sets of rows & values
 Load the two bucket files with the same hash value of the input file and the output file into the memory, and determine whether the data on both sides match.
 Because the hash values are the same, they should correspond to the same block of original data.
 If there is a data mismatch, it means that the output is inconsistent with the input.
 #### b. sort order
-The verification of order can be done during scanning of the output file.
+The verification of the order can be done during scanning of the output file.
 Just use a variable to store the previous record and determine whether the current variable is not less than the previous variable.

 ### Group Members & Contributions
 | Name | StudentId | Contributions |